 Years upon years, my furry friend was there for me.
 Lively yet polite, goofy yet wise, he was the one constant in my turbulent life.
-No matter how my day was, returning home to find my doggo waiting with that unconditional love in his eyes would always bring a smile to my face.
-And when the time would come for me to turn in for the night, the gentle soul wouldn’t make a sound until morning.
+No matter how my day was, And when the time would come for me to turn in for the night, the gentle soul wouldn’t make a sound until morning.

 I can’t put a finger on the exact moment when that changed.
 The tells must have been there before, but at one point, after wrestling with poor sleep for a week, I realized that I wasn’t the only one with the problem.
 My dog was moving around in the other room, and his episodes didn’t stop after mine did.

 I told myself, my dog is restless and pacing at night.
 There must be something that I can do.
 So I dove into research, digging around the internet, asking friends and their friends, and eventually consulting a vet.
 As it turned out, my dog was one of the lucky ones and is much better now.